zcutlip/vmware-static-dhcp/README.md

 A utility to add:

-- A static DHCP reservation to VMWare Fusion's `dhcpd.conf`
+- A static DHCP reservation to VMware Fusion's `dhcpd.conf`
 - A corresponding hostname/IP address entry to `/etc/hosts`

 ## Caveats

 Currently, `vmwarestatic` does minimal sanity checking, so if asked it may add nonsensical things to your system's configuration files.
-It may hose your VMWare Fusion installation or even your entire system.
+It may hose your VMware Fusion installation or even your entire system.
 It works for me, but use at your own risk.

 ## Rationale